 - EASY TO INSTALL: Fast, secure installation

-- EASY TO REMOVE: Simply turn clockwise and then back the screw out of the hole
+- EASY TO REMOVE: Simply turn clockwise and back the screw out of the hole

 - ONE PIECE DESIGN: No nuts or washers the anchor comes complete

-To determine the length required, add the thickness of the material to be fastened, plus the lag shield anchor length, and then an additional half an inch.
+To determine the length required, add the thickness of the material to be fastened.
+Then add the lag shield anchor length, plus an additional half an inch.
 NOTE: The tip of the screw must protrude from the bottom of the lag shield anchor to ensure proper expansion.

 The forces on a Lag Shield Anchor are transferred to the material in which it is installed.
 If the anchors are installed too close together, it can cause an interaction of the forces, thus reducing the holding power.
 As a rule of thumb, the expansion anchor industry has established a minimum standard of ten (10) anchor diameters for spacing between anchors and five (5) anchor diameters from an unsupported edge.
 When vibration or sudden impact is part of the load conditions, the spacing should be increased.

-Concrete Fastening Systems Inc. has been selling concrete fasteners for over 30 years from a fully stocked warehouse in Cleveland, Ohio.
+Concrete Fastening Systems, Inc. has been selling concrete fasteners for more than 30 years.
+They maintain a fully stocked warehouse in Cleveland, Ohio.
 Free, same-day shipping in every length and diameter is available by ordering at www.confast.com.
-The product delivery will happen in 1-3 days.
+Concrete Fastening Systems also ensures that product delivery will happen within 1–3 days.